subhaviv/sample-s2s-cdk-agent-hcls/README.md

-# Nova S2S Call Center Agent w/ Tools
+# Amazon Nova Sonic Call Center Agent w/ Tools

 By Reilly Manton (rcmanton@amazon.com); Shuto Araki (shuaraki@amazon.com); Andrew Young (ajuny@amazon.com)

-This template provides an AWS cloud-based solution for deploying applications that interact with the Nova S2S Sonic Model.
-It serves as a foundation for developing future speech-to-speech (S2S) tooling use cases.
+This template provides an AWS cloud-based solution for deploying applications that interact with the Amazon Nova Sonic Model.
+It serves as a foundation for developing future speech-to-speech tooling use cases.
 Unlike previous implementations that required locally hosted backend and frontend, this cloud architecture leverages:

 - **Frontend:** Hosted on Amazon CloudFront and S3
 - **Backend:** Deployed on Amazon ECS
 - **Connection:** Websocket communication through Network Load Balancer (NLB)
 - **Authentication:** Integrated Amazon Cognito authentication

-The sample application demonstrates Amazon Bedrock's Nova speech-to-speech model interactions in a customer support context.
-The S2S model acts as AnyTelco's call center agent Telly and responds to the user in real time.
+The sample application demonstrates Amazon Nova Sonic model interactions in a customer support context.
+The model acts as AnyTelco's call center agent Telly and responds to the user in real time.
 It has two tools at its disposal to augment its knowledge with data:

 1. Customer information lookup via phone number
 2. Knowledge base search for AnyTelco company information such as plan features and pricing